stuartellis/stuartellis-site-hugo/content/posts/time-budgeting.md

 For these reasons, I'm dividing my time slots into three kinds: _Wide_, _Narrow_ and _Consolidation_ (naming is hard).
-Wide slots are the times when I have Internet access and the energy to actively work on things, Narrow slots are when I don't have much Internet access but could do focus and do something useful, and Consolidation slots are when I could probably do low-intensity stuff, like reviewing code or reading.
+Wide slots are the times when I have Internet access and the energy to actively work on things, Narrow slots are when I don't have much Internet access but could focus and do something useful, and Consolidation slots are when I can do low-intensity stuff, like reviewing code or reading.

 Mondays to Thursdays: